AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

    In progress

 * Statically embed content at compile time, as part of the binary
-* Avoid either painful encoding of data as aggregates, or impractical (or even impossible in embedded contexts) loading of assets at runtime
+* Avoid either painful encoding of data as aggregates, or impractical (or even impossible in embedded contexts) loading of assets at run-time

 .. code:: Ada